johnnymetz/famous-athletes/README.md

 ### Contributors

-Add your favorite athelete!
+Add your favorite athlete!
 See issues for instructions